-QED ROPES TOOLKIT helps us build resilience
+The QED ROPES TOOLKIT helps us build resilience

-E Energy you have to have the energy in your body and mind/brain to optimise yourself and be resilient enough.
+E for Energy – you have to have the energy in your body and mind/brain to optimise yourself and be resilient enough.
 We often neglect our energy and then when things go wrong we don’t have enough.
-How do we energise, oxygenise and optimise to make sure that our brain and body is working in a way that allows us to deal with the stress and pressure that life throws at us.
-We need to recharge and renew batteries of the brain and body to regenerate and enhance ourselves.
+How do we energise, oxygenise and optimise to make sure that our brain and body is working in a way that allows us to deal with the stress and pressure that life throws at us?
+We need to recharge and renew the batteries of the brain and body to regenerate and enhance ourselves.

-S Stamina is about stoicism, getting over yourself, weathering the storm and getting on with it.
+S for Stamina – it’s about stoicism, getting over yourself, weathering the storm and getting on with it.
 We need stamina to focus on making choices about what we do and what we don’t do.
 As we focus, we concentrate on doing something now, one thing at a time, and stop doing everything else whilst we do that thing.
 This also helps us deal with change more effectively.
 The more we multitask the less efficient we are.

 Resilience is about surrounding yourself with people who add to and stimulate each others energy.
 There will always be differences in people and conflict will always occurs.
 Resilient people can constantly challenge each other without getting bent out of shape by it.
-If you are good at taking feedback and managing your emotions, you won’t get stressed out about all that.
-If you haven’t developed your resilience you will find it more difficult to take feedback, failure and criticism, which will dramatically affect your confidence and performance.
+If you are good at taking feedback and managing your emotions, you won’t get stressed out about it.
+If you haven’t developed your resilience, you will find it more difficult to take feedback, failure and criticism, which will dramatically affect your confidence and performance.

 Let us support you with our effective, tried and tested ROPES toolkit.